 The Québec Tax Act provides that where an individual taxpayer incurs in a given taxation year "investment expenses" (as defined in the Québec Tax Act) in excess of "investment income" (as defined in the Québec Tax Act) earned for that year, such excess shall be included in his or her income, resulting in an offset of the deduction otherwise available for such excess investment expenses.
-For these purposes, investment income includes taxable capital gains not eligible for a lifetime capital gains exemption.
-Also for these purposes, investment expenses will include certain deductible interest and losses of the Partnership allocated to an individual (including a personal trust) that is a Québec Class Limited Partner and 50% of CEE (other than CEE incurred in Québec) renounced to the Partnership and allocated to and deducted for Québec income tax purposes by such Québec Class Limited Partner.
-Accordingly, up to 50% of CEE (other than CEE incurred in Québec) renounced to the Partnership and allocated to and deducted for Québec income tax purposes by such Québec Class Limited Partner may be included in the Québec Class Limited Partner's income for Québec income tax purposes if such Québec Class Limited Partner has insufficient investment income.
+For these purposes, investment expenses will include certain deductible interest and losses of the Partnership allocated to an individual (including a personal trust) that is a Québec Class Limited Partner and 50% of CEE (other than CEE incurred in Québec) renounced to the Partnership and allocated for Québec income tax purposes by such Québec Class Limited Partner.
+Accordingly, up to 50% of CEE (other than CEE incurred in Québec) renounced to and deducted for Québec income tax purposes if such Québec Class Limited Partner has insufficient investment income.
 The portion of the investment expenses (if any) which have been included in the taxpayer's income in a taxation year may be deducted against investment income earned in any of the three previous taxation years and any subsequent taxation year to the extent investment income exceeds investment expenses for such other year.